Abst-Anand/All-First-Year-Projects/README.md

 --Edit/ Delete accounts.
 --Forget Password option included.
 --Ticketing System iff parking lot is booked.

-#Tech Stack:
+**Tech Stack**:

-    1.HTML
+     -HTML
-    2.CSS
+     -CSS
-    3.JS
+     -JS
-    4.PHP
+     -PHP
-    5.Mysql
+     -Mysql

-##2 **Student Management System(PHP INTERNSHIP)**
+##Student Management System(PHP INTERNSHIP)

 --SignUp/Login/Edit/Delete, Database included.
 --Taking Words as input and storing respective IDs in the Database to make the system user and admin friendly.
 --Taking an image input from user and storing it in the server.
 --Database connected.

-#Tech Stack:
+**Tech Stack**:

-    1.HTML
+     -HTML
-    2.CSS
+     -CSS
-    3.jQuery
+     -jQuery
-    4.PHP
+     -PHP
-    5.Mysql
+     -Mysql

-##3 **Project FamJam**
+##Project FamJam
---Login using only one username and password (NOT EDITABLE) for all familiy members.
+-Login using only one username and password (NOT EDITABLE) for all familiy members.
---Contains all monthly expenses of each member alongwith their School/ College Fees and deadlines.
+-ontains all monthly expenses of each member alongwith their School/ College Fees and deadlines.
---All documents of each members separately.
+-All documents of each members separately.
---Brief history of the family and the past achievements.
+-Brief history of the family and the past achievements.
---Database connected.
+-Database connected.

-#Tech Stack:
+ **Tech Stack**:

-    1.HTML
+     -HTML
-    2.CSS
+     -CSS
-    3.JS
+     -JS
-    4.PHP
+     -PHP
-    5.Mysql
+     -Mysql

-##4 **Student Security System**
+##Student Security System
 --SingUp/Login.
 --Monitering student's activities after entering college/school for their parents.
 --Helping institutions manage their students effectively.
 --IOT yet to installed.
 --Database connected.

-#Tech Stack:
+**Tech Stack**:

-    1.HTML
+     -HTML
-    2.CSS
+     -CSS
-    3.JS
+     -JS
-    4.PHP
+     -PHP
-    5.Mysql
+     -Mysql